-1 1 1 Site description and accessibility Size Ownership Management (ha) Land behind Croquet Gardens This is the area of open space shown on the Wivenhoe Proposals map to the north and east, lying between two of the allocated housing sites.
+Site description and accessibility Size (ha) Ownership Management Land behind Croquet Gardens This is the area of open space shown on the Wivenhoe Proposals map to the north and east, lying between two of the allocated housing sites.
 It is a former infill site.
 The land is of low agricultural value and is not farmed.
 It contains a fishing lake and has a network of permissive footpaths.
-A public footpath runs to the west of the site and to the north linking to a PRoW leading to Keelars Lane.
+A public footpath runs to the west of the site and to the north linking to a PROW leading to Keelars Lane.
 It lies immediately to the north of site allocation A and to the south of site B separated from it by a small open space owned by CBC.
 It is 550 metres from site C and 350 metres from site D. The area has been designated as a local wildlife site in 2015 as part of an extension to Wivenhoe Cross wildlife site (Co161).
-There are several 14.39 WL2020Ltd Responsibility for maintenance will remain with the owner.
-Subject to the owner's agreement it might prove possible for volunteers to do some habitat improvement and maintenance with advice from the Essex Wildlife Trust.
-Subject to the land owner's consent some information boards about the wildlife site could (Co161).
 There are several access points to the site.
 The owner is willing for use of the permissive footpaths to continue.
 Access from Rectory Road will be improved and a small car park provided for users of the site.
-In addition the existing footpath to the west will be upgraded to provide a pedestrian/cycle track which will link to another pedestrian/cycle track to be provided as part of the requirements for allocation site B. A further footpath cycle path will be provided to the south to allow for future connection to the land to the east, currently used for gravel workings but which will be restored at some future date. be provided at the new car park.
+In addition the existing footpath to the west will be upgraded to provide a pedestrian/cycle track which will link to another pedestrian/cycle track to be provided as part of the requirements for allocation site B. A further footpath cycle path will be provided to the south to allow for future connection to the land to the east, currently used for gravel workings but which will be restored at some future date.
+14.39 WL2O2OLtd Responsibility for maintenance will remain with the owner.
+Subject to the owner's agreement it might prove possible for volunteers to do some habitat improvement and maintenance with advice from the Essex Wildlife Trust.
+Subject to the land owner's consent some information boards about the wildlife site could be provided at the new car park.